carlos-santiago-2017/InsideTheMachine/README.md

 ![Screen Shot 2020-07-04 at 19 49 15](https://user-images.githubusercontent.com/24994818/86523263-755d2380-be2f-11ea-89dd-fdb2be3daf41.png)

 So as the assembly line begins to fill up with SUVs in various stages of production, more of the crews are put to work simultaneously until all of the crews are working on a different vehicle in a different stage of production.
 (Of course, this is how most of us nowadays in the post-Ford era expect a good, efficient assembly line to work.)
-If we can keep the assembly line full and keep all five crews working at once, we can produce one SUV every hour: a fivefold improvement in SUV completion rate over the previous comple- tion rate of one SUV every five hours.
+If we can keep the assembly line full and keep all five crews working at once, we can produce one SUV every hour: a fivefold improvement in SUV **Program Execution Time** over the previous comple- tion rate of one SUV every five hours.
 That, in a nutshell, is **pipelining**.

 While the total amount of time that each individual SUV spends in pro- duction has not changed from the original five hours, the rate at which the factory as a whole completes SUVs has increased drastically.
-Furthermore, the rate at which the factory can fulfill the Army’s orders for batches of SUVs has increased drastically, as well.
-Pipelining works its magic by making optimal use of already existing resources.
+Furthermore, the rate at which the factory can fulfill the Army’s orders for batches of SUVs has increased drastically, as well. **pipelining** works its magic by making optimal use of already existing resources.
 We don’t need to speed up each individual stage of the production process, nor do we need to drastically increase the amount of resources that we throw at the problem; all that’s necessary is that we get more work out of resources that are already there.

 WHY THE SUV FACTORY?
-The preceding discussion uses a factory analogy to explain pipelining.
+The preceding discussion uses a factory analogy to explain **pipelining**.
 Other books use simpler analogies, like doing laundry, for instance, to explain this technique, but there are a few reasons why I chose a more elaborate and lengthy analogy to illustrate what is a relatively simple concept.
 First, I use factory analogies throughout this book, because assembly line-based factories are easy for readers to visualize and there’s plenty of room for filling out the mental image in interesting ways in order to make a variety of related points.
 Second, and perhaps even more impor- tantly, the many scheduling-, queuing- and resource management–related problems that factory designers face have direct analogies in computer architecture.
 In many cases, the problems and solutions are exactly the same, simply translated into a different domain.
 (Similar queuing-related problem/solution pairs also crop up in the service industry, which is why analogies involving supermarkets and fast food restaurants are also favorites of mine.)

 # - [Applying the Analogy](https://github.com/c4arl0s/InsideTheMachine#4-pipelined-execution-35)

 Bringing our discussion back to microprocessors, it should be easy to see how this concept applies to the four phases of an instruction’s lifecycle.
-Just as the owners of the factory in our analogy wanted to increase the number of SUVs that the factory could finish in a given period of time, microprocessor designers are always looking for ways to increase the number of instructions that a CPU can complete in a given period of time.
+Just as the owners of the factory in our analogy wanted to increase the number of SUVs that the factory could finish in a given period of time, microprocessor designers are always looking for ways to increase the number of instructions that a **CPU** can complete in a given period of time.
 When you recall that a program is an ordered sequence of instructions, it becomes clear that increasing the number of instructions executed per unit time is one way to decrease the total amount of time that it takes to execute a program.
 (The other way to decrease a program’s execution time is to decrease the number of instructions in the program, but this chapter won’t address that approach until later.)
-In terms of our analogy, a program is like an order of SUVs from the military; just like increasing our factory’s output of SUVs per hour enabled us to fill orders faster, increasing a processor’s instruction completion rate (the number of instructions completed per unit time) enables it to run programs faster.
+In terms of our analogy, a program is like an order of SUVs from the military; just like increasing our factory’s output of SUVs per hour enabled us to fill orders faster, increasing a processor’s instruction **Program Execution Time** (the number of instructions completed per unit time) enables it to run programs faster.

 # 	* [A Non-Pipelined Processor](https://github.com/c4arl0s/InsideTheMachine#4-pipelined-execution-35)

 The previous chapter briefly described how the simple processors described so far (e.g., the DLW-1) use the clock to time its internal operations.
 These non-pipelined processors work on one instruction at a time, moving each instruction through all four phases of its lifecycle during the course of one clock cycle.
 Thus non-pipelined processors are also called **single-cycle processors**, because all instructions take exactly one clock cycle to execute fully (i.e., to pass through all four phases of their lifecycles).

-Because the processor completes instructions at a rate of one per clock cycle, you want the CPU’s clock to run as fast as possible so that the processor’s instruction completion rate can be as high as possible.
+Because the processor completes instructions at a rate of one per clock cycle, you want the **CPU**’s clock to run as fast as possible so that the processor’s instruction **Program Execution Time** can be as high as possible.

 Thus you need to calculate the maximum amount of time that it takes to complete an instruction and make the clock cycle time equivalent to that length of time.
-It just so happens that on the hypothetical example CPU, the four phases of the instruction’s lifecycle take a total of 4 ns to complete.
+It just so happens that on the hypothetical example **CPU**, the four phases of the instruction’s lifecycle take a total of 4 ns to complete.
 Therefore, you should set the duration of the CPU clock cycle to 4 ns, so that the CPU can complete the instruction’s lifecycle —**from fetch to write-back**—in a **single clock**.
 (A CPU clock cycle is often just called a **clock** for short.)

 In Figure 3-6, the blue instruction leaves the code storage area, enters the processor, and then advances through the phases of its lifecycle over the course of the 4 ns clock period, until at the end of the fourth nanosecond, it completes the last phase and its lifecycle is over.
 The end of the fourth nanosecond is also the end of the first clock cycle, so now that the first clock cycle is finished and the blue instruction has completed its execution, the red instruction can enter the processor at the start of a new clock cycle and go through the same process.
-This 4 ns sequence of steps is repeated until, after a total of 16 ns (or four clock cycles), the processor has completed all four instructions at a completion rate of 0.25 instructions/ns (= 4 instructions/ 16 ns).
+This 4 ns sequence of steps is repeated until, after a total of 16 ns (or four clock cycles), the processor has completed all four instructions at a **Program Execution Time** of 0.25 instructions/ns (= 4 instructions/ 16 ns).

 ![Screen Shot 2020-07-05 at 9 01 59](https://user-images.githubusercontent.com/24994818/86534454-36b28200-be9e-11ea-885f-4ea98618add0.png)